Do Apple Cider Vinegar Gummies Actually Have Health Benefits?

 Ahead, registered dietitians give the lowdown on the potential benefits of ACV and how they apply to ACV gummies — if at all.

 Oftentimes, ACV gummies are promoted as a digestive remedy.
-This stems from the reputed digestive benefits of liquid ACV, which is said to ease digestive woes such as gas, acid reflux, and indigestion, says Figueroa.
+This stems from the reputed digestive benefits of liquid ACV, which is said to ease digestive woes, such as gas, acid reflux, and indigestion, says Figueroa.
 The reason?
 As a fermented product, ACV contains live probiotics (aka beneficial microorganisms) that support gut health, explains Alison Acerra, M.S., R.D.N., registered dietitian and founder of Strategic Nutrition Design.
 These probiotics come from the ACV's "mother," or the bacterial and yeast culture used to ferment apple cider into vinegar, notes Figueroa.
 (The mother is the stringy, cloudy stuff in a bottle of ACV.)
-ACV also contains pectin, a fiber found in fruits such as apples, according to Acerra.
+ACV also contains pectin, a fiber found in fruits such as apples, adds Acerra.
 Pectin is a prebiotic, meaning it promotes the growth of friendly gut bacteria, according to an article in the journal Nutrients.
 The growth of "good" gut bacteria can play a role in helping you avoid both temporary and chronic digestive issues.

 But despite these components, research hasn't granted ACV the title of a digestive cure-all.
 Not only are the digestive benefits of ACV mostly anecdotal, but its probiotic content actually isn't significant, says Figueroa.
 With that in mind, if you want to eat probiotics for gut health, your best bet is to eat probiotic-rich foods (such as kefir or yogurt) instead of ACV or ACV supplements (which include gummies and pills), she says.
 Besides, any bacteria present in ACV would be destroyed by the gummy manufacturing process, according to Kelly Plowe, M.S., R.D., registered dietitian and founder of Mood Lift Foods.
-Heat is required to make gummies and heat kills bacteria, she explains.
+Heat is required to make gummies, and heat kills bacteria, she explains.
 As for the prebiotics in ACV gummies?
 The amount found in one or two gummies isn't enough to provide notable effects either, adds Plowe.
 "You're better off eating whole food sources of prebiotics such as bananas, oats, and [whole] apples."
 (You can also drink probiotics by sipping on some tepache.)

 Detox the Body